 A thorough physical exam, testing, and medical history are required in diagnosing tachycardia.

-To diagnose your condition and identify the specific type of tachycardia, your doctor needs to evaluate your symptoms, ask about your medical history and health habits, and conduct a thorough physical examination.
+To diagnose your condition and identify the specific type of tachycardia, your doctor needs to evaluate your symptoms like nausea, ask about your medical history and health habits, and conduct a thorough physical examination.

 Several tests may be necessary to diagnose your tachycardia.